umberto-bianchin/TasteNotWaste/README.md

 We recommend installing **[Anaconda Distribution](https://www.anaconda.com/download/)** to use **Conda** to create a virtual environment, so you can execute the automatic script or you can do the manual installation with conda.

-On windows you MUST use conda if you want the voice function to work.
+On windows you NEED to use conda for the voice function to work.

----

 ### ✅ Verify installation